 The Holy Bible

 Being a person of faith, I find when I read the Bible the words are speaking to me in a different way each time I read them.
-Guided by the Holy Spirit, I am led to words that help me daily as I read them.
-If you have chose to follow Jesus, read Matthew 22:37-39, for a great word of purpose for believers.
+Guided by the Holy Spirit, I am led to words that help me when as I read them.
+If you have chose to follow Jesus, read Matthew 22:37-39, for a great word of purpose for all believers.

 Other books to help you with your purpose: